Loading organizations...

 Key people at rentomato.

-rentomato was founded by Dominik Vacikar (Co-Founder).
+rentomato was founded in 2015 by Dominik Vacikar (Co-Founder).

 Key people at rentomato.

-rentomato was founded by Dominik Vacikar (Co-Founder).
+rentomato was founded in 2015 by Dominik Vacikar (Co-Founder).

 Rentometer is a proptech company providing instant rental price analyses, rent comps, and property data to renters and real estate professionals.[1]
 It serves individuals seeking market rent insights and over 400,000 professionals by aggregating and analyzing approximately 10 million new rental records annually through automated systems and trained researchers, ensuring data accuracy via proprietary staging processes.[1]
 The platform solves the problem of inaccessible, reliable rental pricing data, enabling confident real estate decisions; it has delivered 40 million rent comps over 15 years of operation, demonstrating strong growth momentum.[1]